huhong789/shortcut/README.md

 # Setup #
 ### 1. Kernel setup ###

+**HH** First of all, this tool is based on https://github.com/endplay/omniplay, which is designed to work on Ubuntu 12.04 32 bit.
+So before you try anything, make sure you current system matches the specification.
+I installed a virtual machine of Ubuntu 12.04 32 bit, and installed linux kenrel 3.5.0.

 ##### *Setup your OMNIPLAY_ENVIRONMENT* #####
 Run the following code one time to setup your $OMNIPLAY_DIR environment